Basic Needs Navigation to Help Families Thrive

 Get a demo with findhelp

-New Partnership to Support Delawareans with Substance Use Disorders and Mental Health Needs
+New Partnership to Support Delawareans with Substance Use Disorder and Mental Health Needs

 Findhelp is proud to announce we have won a contract with the Delaware Department of Health and Social Services, Division of Substance Abuse and Mental Health (DSAMH) to help state residents find the substance use disorder and mental health services they need.
 Read on to learn more about this new partnership and our existing network in Delaware, and stay tuned for our follow-up post next week where we’ll share more about our experience supporting organizations that provide substance use and mental health services.